machanism-org/machai/ghostwriter/src/site/markdown/act.md

 This value is used when the user starts the act without supplying their own prompt text.

-This behavior comes from `ActProcessor.setAct(String act)`:

-- If the user writes an act name followed by text, that text is used as the prompt input.
-- If the user writes only the act name, Ghostwriter uses the processor's current default prompt.
-- When `inputs` is a string template, Ghostwriter substitutes `%s` with the provided prompt, or with the act's `prompt` value when no user prompt was given.
+`ActProcessor.setAct(String act)` first separates the act name from any extra user text.
+If no extra text is provided, the processor uses the current default prompt.
+During prompt preparation, `applayPrompt` replaces `%s` in `inputs` with the user prompt when present, or with the act's `prompt` value when the user did not provide one.

-A practical example:
+Example:

 ```toml
 instructions = '''